saintsal/saintsal.github.io/_posts/2014-12-17-constraints.md

 I even thought I’d manage to get through my then 1000+ email backlog, but didn’t.
 A sign the water’d got up to *33 degrees*.
 A sign I didn’t notice.

 After each trip, I got sick again but just think it was overwork.
-I’d have a week or so to halfway recover in time for the next trip, and the cycle continued, slowly worstening.
+I’d have a week or so to halfway recover in time for the next trip, and the cycle continued, slowly worsening.

 *35 degrees.*

-##Embracing contraints
+##Embracing constraints

-[Embracing contraints](https://gettingreal.37signals.com/ch03_Embrace_Constraints.php) is a popular attitude in startups, but in this case, the constraints have sneakily crept up on me — unnoticed — over a year.
+[Embracing constraints](https://gettingreal.37signals.com/ch03_Embrace_Constraints.php) is a popular attitude in startups, but in this case, the constraints have sneakily crept up on me — unnoticed — over a year.
 The constraints embraced me, and I was none the wiser.

 You can get caught up in life’s artificial pressures and never realise how much you’re affected.
 I misattributed my affliction, but in doing so allowed it to get worse faster.